 In the event that funds were needed by Melanie prior to Ronald’s death, a recommendation might be that an irrevocable inter vivos trust be established in California to provide for Melanie’s welfare, and the bequest passing to Melanie’s trust under Ronald’s will would be adjusted for equalization with the same amount to be passed to Stephanie or to Stephanie’s trust following the administration of Ronald’s estate.

-In the selection of a trustee for the qualified marital trust, my recommendations would be Stephanie and/or a North Carolina bank as either a co-trustee or a successor-trustee of the QTIP Trust.With regard to the naming of a trustee for Melanie’s trust, I would certainly consider recommending a California bank if the trust were to be established prior to the death of Ronald Mudd and possible a California bank and Dr. Roaul Mudd as co-trustees of any testamentary trust established for the benefit of Melanie Mudd and her daughter.
+In the selection of a trustee for the qualified marital trust, my recommendations would be Stephanie and/or a North Carolina bank as either a co-trustee or a successor-trustee of the QTIP Trust.With regard to the naming of a trustee for Melanie’s trust, I would certainly consider recommending a California bank if the trust were to be established prior to the death of Ronald Mudd and possibly a California bank (if such bank qualifies to serve as a trustee of a testamentary trust under North Carolina law) and Dr. Roaul Mudd as co-trustees of any testamentary trust established for the benefit of Melanie Mudd and her daughter.